5942 Lovers Lane, Portage MI 49002

 Why is UV lighting important?

-reptiles require ultraviolet light exposure (specifically, UV-B) in order to
+reptiles and amphibians require ultraviolet light exposure (specifically, UV-B) in order to

 absorb calcium from their food.
 A chemical reaction in the skin produces Vitamin

 D3, which then finds its way to the gut and acts as a key to the door that

 allows calcium to enter the blood stream.
 Without Vitamin D, calcium can

 As part of every reptile exam our staff will test the UV-B

 output of your bulb(s).
 We find that the majority of "UV" bulbs